-The General Data Protection Regulation (GDPR) comes into effect from 25 May 2018 and will govern how we collect, process and retain personal information in future.
+The General Data Protection Regulation (GDPR) governs how we collect, process and retain personal information.

-Many of the GDPR’s main concepts and principles are much the same as those in the current Data Protection Act, so on the whole your current approach to compliance will remain valid.
-The most significant implications for the university relate to centrally-owned processes and policies, which the Information Governance Group has been reviewing and updating over the past 18 months.
+Many of the GDPR’s main concepts and principles are much the same as those in the Data Protection Act 1998, so on the whole previous approaches to compliance remain valid.
+The Information Governance Group reviewed and updated a number of centrally-owned processes and policies.

 Read the Information Commissioner’s guide to the GDPR here.

-The introduction of the GDPR also prompts us all to review our practices and to assure ourselves and others that we are processing personal information fairly and lawfully.
+The revision to data protection legislation offers an opportunity for us all to review our practices and to assure ourselves and others that we are processing personal information fairly and lawfully.

 There are five action points for each school, institute, department and centre to consider: